Two gemstones we can't get enough of (and of course, the both are October's swoon-worthy birthstones) are opal & tourmaline.

 Opal: The Traditional October Birthstone

 First up, let’s talk about the traditional October birthstone: opal.
 We love an opal moment here at Marrow.
+They’re truly the chameleons of the gemstone kingdom and we love watching them shape shift and transform their color palette with every stack or one-of-a-kind creation.

 They can pull off a sweet, sweet pastel look when placed next to pinks and lavenders, or they can amp up the gemmy vibrance of an emerald or ruby in a heartbeat.